The Entire History of You: Themes

-Analysis of Ffion and Liam was varied.
-Lewis believed Ffion's only inappropriate action in the episode is "misleading her husband to protect him from the kind of emotional doodlebug he explodes on himself".
+Characterisation

+Ryan Lambie of Den of Geek commented that the characters are all rich, young and attractive.
 Adam David of CNN Philippines found that the episode suggests that small lies and unreliable memories are "part of being human".
 Brooker commented that he has seen a "reductive" interpretation of the story as one where "poor Liam ... found out that his wife was a bitch", which he disagreed with.
 However, the writers and executive producers sympathised with Liam to a limited extent.
 Armstrong found that the grain enabled Liam's pre-existing jealousy.
 Brooker believed that Liam is a "weak, frightened, flawed person" and "a bit of a bully" towards Ffion, his issues stemming from insecurity.
 Jones thought Liam was "obviously obsessive" but gained "slight redemption" in removing his grain.

-Lewis found the episode's ending ambiguous, questioning whether Ffion left Liam or whether Liam killed Ffion.
 Travis Clark of Business Insider believed that Jonas was the father of Ffion's child.
 However, Brooker said that the ending was intended to indicate that Ffion had left Liam with their child, whose biological father was Liam, not Jonas.
 Brooker commented that if there is a moral, it is that Liam "shouldn't have gone looking for something that was only going to upset him".